Stratio/crossdata/doc/src/site/sphinx/ConnectorOperations.rst

 ===================

 The connector operations are organized attending to the type of operation to be performed: Metadata, Storage, and Query.
-In order to simplify the definition of the different connector, two concepts are taken into account:
+In order to simplify the definition of the different connectors, two concepts are taken into account:
 *column_type*, and *relationship*.

 The column type is identified by Crossdata during the query analysis with the following types: